-Beets are known to improve your blood flow, increase your stamina and reduce your risks of blood pressure.
+Beets are known to improve your blood flow, increase your stamina and reduce your risks of high blood pressure.
 It also helps your liver and helps you to fight chronic diseases.
 Beets contain betaine, as well as the B-vitamin folate, and also nitrates boost endurance performance, and betaine, that reduces the accumulation of fat in the liver.

-How to grow Beets at Home:
+How to Grow Beets at Home:

 The best time to start planting beet seeds in your garden is one month prior to your last frost date for the spring.
 Follow it by a second planting, two or three weeks after that.
 Beet seeds grow best when the soil temperature is above 50 degrees F.

 Broccoli is one of the healthiest superfoods that’s also one of the most popular ingredients of delicious dishes or salads in the United States, so you should not have a problem finding this amazing nutritional food.

 Broccoli contains vitamin C and antioxidants in large concentration.
 It also contains Vitamin A, Beta Carotene, and Fiber, known to boost the immune system and treat several diseases like indigestion, blood pressure, heart disease, arthritis, and so on.
 The phytonutrients found in broccoli help our body to detoxify.
 Broccoli has an antioxidant called sulforaphane, which is linked with reduced risk of a number of cancers.